mnaganov/mnaganov.github.io/2026/05/spectral-correction-of-phantom-audio.md

 In my hobbyist research I decided to explore the following questions:

-1. In the context of a stereo speaker setup, how the difference between the sounding of a physical and phantom center is perceived?
+1. In the context of a stereo speaker setup, how is the difference between a physical and phantom center perceived?
 And what are the major contributing factors to this difference?

 2. How should an “ideal” phantom center sound?
 The ideal phantom center is achieved by making sure that the sound waves arriving from a pair of